The Common Envelope Evolution Outcome -- A Case Study on Hot Subdwarf B Stars: Summary and Conclusions

 \section{Summary and Conclusions}

 In this paper we calculate a binding energy $E_\mathrm{bind}$ that differs from previous studies by tracing the change of the total energy based on our adiabatic mass loss model.
 For comparison, we also calculate the normal binding energy $E^{'}_\mathrm{bind}$ through integrating the total energy from the core to the surface.
+We assume the outcome of CEE is determined by energy conservation and when both components shrink within their Roche lobes.
 We have found that the remnant core radius can vary by orders of magnitude although the remnant core mass is almost the same.
 The remnant core mass is slightly larger than the helium core.
 We examine short orbital period sdBs to estimate CE efficiency parameters with different binding energy calculation methods.
 The CE efficiency parameter is normally defined as $\alpha_\mathrm{CE}$ in the standard energy formula (\ref{eq05}).
 We write the CE efficiency parameter as $\beta_\mathrm{CE}$ for our binding energy method.
 For shorter orbital period sdBs, the binding energy is almost the same and we find the difference between $\alpha_\mathrm{CE}$ and $\beta_\mathrm{CE}$ is small.
 For longer orbital period sdBs in our samples, we have found that the binding energy can differ by up to a factor of 2.
 The CE efficiency parameter $\beta_{\mathrm{CE}}$ becomes smaller than $\alpha_\mathrm{CE}$ for final orbital periods $\log_{10} P_{\mathrm{orb}}/\mathrm{d} > -0.5$.
 A shallower slope for $\log_{10} \beta_{\mathrm{CE}}$ against $\log_{10} P_{\mathrm{orb}}$ than that for $\log_{10} \alpha_{\mathrm{CE}}$ is found for sdBs with all types of companion.
 We also find a $\log q$ and $\log \alpha_{\mathrm{CE}}$ linear correlation in sdBs similar to what \citet{2011MNRAS.411.2277D} found in the post-AGB binaries.